SurakshaLMS/organizations/ENROLLMENT_API_FIX_DOCUMENTATION.md

    - Added explicit error messages
    - Improved API documentation

+2. **src/organization/organization.controller.ts** (NEW FIX)
+   - Removed `UserVerificationGuard` from enrollment endpoint
+   - Fixed circular dependency preventing self-enrollment
+   - Added explanatory comments about guard usage

-2. **Created Documentation Files**
+3. **Created Documentation Files**
    - `ENROLLMENT_API_WORKING_EXAMPLES.js` - Working examples and troubleshooting
    - `ENROLLMENT_API_FIX_DOCUMENTATION.md` - This comprehensive fix guide

 ## Status: ✅ RESOLVED

-The enrollment API now provides clear, actionable error messages and works correctly when proper data types are used.
-Users will no longer see generic "ID must be numeric" errors and will instead receive specific guidance on how to fix their requests.
+The enrollment API now:
+- ✅ Provides clear, actionable error messages for data type issues
+- ✅ Works correctly with proper string formatting
+- ✅ **Allows self-enrollment without requiring existing membership**
+- ✅ **Fixes the circular dependency that prevented new users from enrolling**
+- ✅ Has comprehensive documentation and examples
+- ✅ Guides users to fix their requests correctly

+**Key Fix**: Users can now enroll themselves in organizations that allow self-enrollment, even if they have no existing organization memberships.
+The "user must be at least one member organization" error is eliminated for the enrollment endpoint.